lab47/lace/README.md

 ### Optional rules

 Joker supports a few configurable linting rules.
-To turn them on or off set their values to `true` or `false` in `:rules` map in `.joker` file.
+To turn them on or off set their values to `true` or `false` in `:rules` map in `.lace` file.
 For example:

 ```clojure
 :rules {:if-without-else true